-5) Start a Manual or Pressure Activated Deployment as described above in the "Manual Deployment with the Reset Tool" and "Pressure Activation Deployment" sections.
+5) Start a Manual or Pressure Activated Deployment.
 This will trigger the Mission Activation self tests.
 Where applicable, the description below indicates where the two versions of the self tests differ.

 Verify by ear that the air pump is activated for approximately 1 second.